Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 On the understanding that it may not be something that everybody else would agree to,

-Then when it doesn't work out we can feel it's all right.
+We can feel it's all right.

-So it's to do with attachment to our ideas,
+Has to do with attachment to our ideas,

-Attachment to a position,
+Attachment to a position.

 And to see how if we attach to a particular position it does make us quite vulnerable.